 Listen to your customers.

-We listen to feedback from the people we take paddling, and we’ve consistently gotten better feedback from the Aialik area.
-The longer boat ride to Aialik Bay takes you through the exposed waters of the Gulf of Alaska, where there is a greater chance of seeing humpbacks, orcas, sea lions, sea otters, eagles, mountain goats, puffins and other sea birds, etc. Our boat captains focus on incorporating a wildlife tour into your journey to Aialik Bay.
+We listen to feedback from the people we take paddling, and we’ve consistently gotten better feedback from the Aialik Glacier Day Trip.
+The longer boat ride to Aialik Bay takes you through the exposed waters of the Gulf of Alaska, where there is a greater chance of seeing humpbacks, orcas, sea lions, sea otters, eagles, mountain goats, puffins and other sea birds.
+Our boat captains focus on incorporating a wildlife tour into your journey to Aialik Bay.
 Very often, this is a highlight of the day for people.
 Bear Glacier lagoon does not offer that exposure to ocean wildlife.
 Many guests are eager to see a classic large tidewater glacier face and hear the “white thunder” of it calving into the ocean.
 They want to experience the raw and powerful force of the ice carving through the mountains and dropping into the sea.
 Aialik provides this while Bear Glacier does not, as it is not a tidewater glacier.
 Aialik Glacier is over a mile across at its face, and the most actively calving glacier in the national park.
 Although only a 2+ hour boat ride from Seward, Aialik Bay takes you worlds away and provides an incredible Alaskan adventure.

 Just as we’ve chosen to focus solely on kayaking and do one thing exceptionally well, we’ve also chosen to focus on the trips that we believe provide the best experience for our guests, like the Aialik Glacier Day Trip.
 Aialik provides the complete Alaskan package: wildlife, tidewater glacier, and a full day of fun.

 Please take a look at the website for our local Seward Paddling Association to learn more about ice safety, wildlife viewing, and things to consider before heading out.
 Before choosing an outfitter for your adventure, be sure to ask about their safety protocols, quality of gear, training, and risk management.